rohanpadhye/blog/_posts/2019-11-08-International-Conference-Attendance.md

 ---
 layout: post
-title: "Equity and Inclusion in International Conference Attendance—What Can Organizers Do?"
+title: "Equity and Inclusion in International Conference Attendance—What can organizers do?"
 excerpt_separator: <!--more-->
 draft: true
 ---